Boria Majumdar

 Boria Majumdar is an Indian sports journalist, sports historian and writer.
 He was the co-writer of Sachin Tendulkar's autobiography Playing it My Way.
-He is currently banned for 2 years by the Board of Control for Cricket in India for threatening cricketer Wriddhiman Saha.
+He was banned for 2 years by the Board of Control for Cricket in India for threatening Indian cricketer Wriddhiman Saha.
+He has now come out with his version of the events in his new book after the ban was lifted in 2024.
+The book subsequently became a bestseller and is much used in understanding how social media operates in this day and age.
+He has since covered multiple cricket events and has built Revsportz to now include 50 journalists working for the organisation.

 Early life

 Majumdar was born on 8 March 1976 at Kolkata.
 He completed his schooling from The Frank Anthony Public School, Kolkata.
-He completed his B.A. in History from Presidency College, University of Calcutta in the year 1997.
+He completed his B.A. in history from Presidency College, University of Calcutta in the year 1997.
 In 1999, he did his M.A. in Modern History from the same university.
-He was awarded the Rhodes scholar in 1999–2000 and went to St John’s College, University of Oxford to do a DPhil on the Social History of Indian Cricket in October 2000.
+He was awarded the Rhodes scholar in 1999–2000 and went to St John's College, University of Oxford to do a DPhil on the Social History of Indian Cricket in October 2000.
 He completed his doctorate in March 2004 and the thesis was subsequently nominated for publication in the Oxford monographs series.
 It was published in India by Penguin-Viking as the much acclaimed Twenty-Two Yards to Freedom: A Social History of Indian Cricket in December 2004.